-No options were granted in 2011 or 2012.
+No options were granted in 2011, 2012, or 2013.

-[15] Comprehensive Income:
+[15] Comprehensive income:

-The Company's comprehensive income (loss) consists of net income (loss) and translation adjustments and is presented in the consolidated statements of comprehensive income.
+The Company's comprehensive income (loss) consists of net income (loss) and foreign currency translation adjustments and is presented in the consolidated statements of comprehensive income.

-[16] Use of Estimates:
+[16] Use of estimates:

 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
-Some of the more significant estimates made by management involve the allowance for doubtful accounts, the allowance for sale returns, product warranty reserves, provision for slow-moving inventory, equity compensation, and the evaluation of the recoverability of goodwill, intangible assets, equipment, furniture, leasehold improvements and deferred tax assets.
+Some of the more significant estimates made by management involve the percentage of completion on development projects, the allowance for doubtful accounts, the allowance for sales returns, product warranty reserves, provision for slow-moving inventory, equity compensation, and the evaluation of the recoverability of goodwill, intangible assets, equipment, furniture, leasehold improvements, and deferred tax assets.
 Actual results could differ from those estimates.